How Can I Adapt an Online Faculty Peer Review Tool?

 Educators have long acknowledged the importance of evaluation when it comes to promotion and tenure decisions and assessing teaching strategies.

 But now that a different course or institution is just a click away, colleges and universities need to be absolutely sure their online teaching is ready to face the competition.
 That’s where peer review and self-evaluation can make a real difference.

-In this Magna 20-Minute Mentor with Ann H. Taylor, director of the John A. Dutton e-Education Institute in the College of Earth and Mineral Sciences at Penn State University, you’ll learn an approach to distance education evaluation based on 50 years of research into the principles of effective teaching.
+In this Magna 20-Minute Mentor program, you’ll learn an approach to distance education evaluation based on 50 years of research into the principles of effective teaching.

 Although “good teaching is good teaching,” this concise and content-rich seminar will show you the different evidence evaluators seek when reviewing good online teaching.
 You’ll learn different techniques for reviewing an online educator’s:

 - Use of technology

 - Overall administrative management of the course